joshuadavidthomas/django-github-app/CONTRIBUTING.md

 > [!NOTE]
 > Integration tests in CI will only run with access to these environment secrets.
 This is a security feature - fork PRs cannot access these secrets unless explicitly granted by repository maintainers.

-There is a simple check in the CI workflow that skips the integration test job if `TEST_PRIVATE_KEY` is not configured, preventing unnecessary job runs on unconfigured forks.

 #### Security Considerations

 The integration test setup is designed to be secure: